szelongq/tp/docs/UserGuide.md

 #### Adding an employee: `add`

 This command allows you to add a new employee into HeRon, as long as the all details of the employee is given and follow the requirements.
-Note that you cannot add an employee with the same `Name`, `Email` or `Contact Number` used by another existing employee in HeRon.
+Note that you cannot add an employee with the same Name, Email or Phone Number used by another existing employee in HeRon.

 Format: `add  n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/ROLE l/NUMBER_OF_LEAVES s/HOURLY_SALARY hw/HOURS_WORKED o/OVERTIME [t/TAG]…​`